The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

 \section{Cross-correlation templates}

-Equation \ref{eq:ccf} gives a comparison of the most common implementations of the cross-correlation operation applied to a time-series of spectra:
+Equation \ref{eq:ccf} gives a comparison of the most common implementations of the cross-correlation operation applied to a time series of spectra:

-where $\sum$ denotes summation over all spectral samples that make up the high resolution spectrum $x(t)$ taken at time $t$ (meaning that $x$ is a vector of flux values recorded by a spectrograph). $T(v)$ is the cross-correlation template Doppler shifted to a radial velocity $v$, generating a cross-correlation coefficient $C(v,t)$ for a range of velocity shifts and for each of the spectra $x(t)$ in the time-series.
-In the case of the Pearson correlation, $\tilde{x}$ and $\tilde{T}$ are the spectra and the template minus their averages, i.e. $\tilde{x} = x(t)-\overline{x}(t)$ and $\tilde{T} = T(v)-\overline{T}(v)$.\\
+where $\sum$ denotes summation over all spectral samples that make up the high-resolution spectrum $x(t)$ taken at time $t$ (meaning that $x$ is a vector of flux values recorded by a spectrograph).
+The $T(v)$ is the cross-correlation template Doppler-shifted to a radial velocity, $v$, generating a cross-correlation coefficient, $C(v,t)$, for a range of velocity shifts and for each of the spectra $x(t)$ in the time series.
+In the case of the Pearson correlation, $\tilde{x}$ and $\tilde{T}$ are the spectra and the template minus their averages: $\tilde{x} = x(t)-\overline{x}(t)$ and $\tilde{T} = T(v)-\overline{T}(v)$.\\

 The vector $x$ is composed of a large number of $N$ flux values, which are accompanied by $N$ corresponding values of wavelength $\lambda$.
 In principle, the cross-correlation is agnostic to the fact that values of $\lambda$ are associated with $x$, or that $x$ carries the physical meaning of a spectrum.
-However, to carry out the multiplication of the data $x$ with the template $T$, the template needs to be evaluated onto the same wavelength grid as $x$.
+However, to carry out the multiplication of the data, $x$, with the template, $T$, the template needs to be evaluated onto the same wavelength grid as $x$.
 Many studies in the literature that employ the cross-correlation method use models of the expected exoplanet spectrum to act as templates.
 These models may be evaluated at much higher spectral resolution than the observed spectrum $x$, which means that a template $T$ needs to be interpolated onto $\lambda$, for each value of the Doppler velocity $v$.
 In order to include only values of $\lambda$ that are inside spectral lines of interest and not in the continuum, the template must be continuum-subtracted, such that the continuum between the spectral lines is zero (or negligible, as the wings of spectral lines diminish with the distance to their line centres).\\